-In the Indenture, the City will covenant, agree and warrant that, for so long as any Bonds are Outstanding, and amounts are due the Developer to reimburse it for its funds it has contributed to pay costs of the Phase #1 Improvements pursuant to the Reimbursement Agreement, that it will take and pursue all actions permissible under Applicable Laws to cause the Assessments to be collected and the liens thereof enforced continuously, in the manner and to the maximum extent permitted by Applicable Laws, and, to the extent permitted by Applicable Laws, to cause no reduction, abatement or exemption in the Assessments.
-Notwithstanding the foregoing, the City shall be permitted to reduce the Assessments by the TIRZ Annual Credit Amount pursuant to the Development Agreement, the TIRZ Project and Finance Plan and the Service and Assessment Plan; provided, however, that no such reduction shall operate to reduce the amounts levied for the payment of the Administrative Expenses.
+In the Indenture, the City will covenant, agree and warrant that, for so long as any Bonds are Outstanding, that it will take and pursue all actions permissible under Applicable Laws to cause the Assessments to be collected and the liens thereof enforced continuously, in the manner and to the maximum extent permitted by Applicable Laws, and, to the extent permitted by Applicable Laws, to cause no reduction, abatement or exemption in the Assessments.
+Notwithstanding the foregoing, the City shall be permitted to reduce the Assessments by the TIRZ Annual Credit Amount amount pursuant to the Development Agreement, the TIRZ Project and Finance Plan and the Service and Assessment Plan; provided, however, that no such reduction shall operate to reduce the amounts levied for the payment of the Administrative Expenses.